-Overton County Woman Charged with TennCare Drug Fraud
+Overton Co.
+Woman Charged with TennCare Drug Fraud

-NASHVILLE – An Overton County woman is charged with TennCare fraud for selling prescription drugs that were paid for by TennCare near a local high school.
+NASHVILLE, Tenn. – An Overton County woman is charged with TennCare fraud in connection with the sale of prescription drugs paid for by the state’s healthcare insurance program.